 I LOVE to COOK!
 My husband will call me COOKY when I’m a whirling around the kitchen.
-Most nights I am a bit of a dervish, putting something quick on the table between work and being taxi driver for our boys.
+Most nights I am a bit of a dervish, putting something quick on the table between work and managing our home.

 And lastly, well I’ll be honest, I’m a little CŌŌKY, crazy and corny… and I’m okay with that!

 Dinner and cocktail parties were hip back in the 60’s and 70’s when I grew up, (back when the earth’s crust was cooling) and I remember my mom putting on beautiful spreads for family and friends.
 I love that she modeled for me the lovely art of hospitality; welcoming people into our home, putting them at ease and serving something simple and scrumptious.

 I’ve always loved being in the kitchen, it’s my happy place.
 It is truly therapeutic for me and I cannot quite explain it.
-I love making meals and treats that are wholesome and nutritious, mostly organic, sometimes sinful, interesting and practical for the everyday.
+I love making meals and treats that are wholesome and nutritious, mostly organic, sometimes decadent, interesting and practical for the everyday.

-My kids are occasionally picky eaters, which has turned me into a short order cook for breakfast and lunch, however; I only cook one meal for dinner, and everyone tries it.
+I only cook one meal for dinner, and everyone tries it.
 I don’t worry about the variety of what they eat as much as the quality.
 The reality is that they will devour cucumbers and carrots along with a small variety of other fruits and veggies.
-They are as opposite as can be, while one enjoys eggs and bananas, the other detests them, one adores OJ and tomato’s the other gags.
-One likes sandwiches, the other expensive cheeses and summer sausage.
-I know you feel my pain.